SKyGiRLS

 The original prompts were published on social media six times per week.
 The seventy-one prompts and an additional one hundred prompts were added to a freely distributed Google doc.
 For the Google doc, click here.

-The visual design of the posts abstract fractals and colors from nature, grounding the desire to reunify with something larger.
+The visual design of the posts uses abstract fractals and colors from nature, grounding the desire to reunify with something larger.
 For gallery, click here.

 For Kelly’s essay about #CreativeQuarantine and artistic process during the pandemic, click here.